SergSmith64/firebase-project/README.md

 6. Authorization: checking output of form data

 7. use method "createUserWithEmailAndPassword", look at the Network in DevTools, and get an error 400.

+8. Use firebase.auth().signInWithEmailAndPassword() - use to enter the site